Cumulus mediocris cloud

-Cumulus mediocris is a low to middle level cloud with some vertical extent (Family D1) of the genus cumulus, larger in vertical development than Cumulus humilis.
+Cumulus mediocris is a low- to middle-level cloud with some vertical extent (Family D1) of the genus cumulus, taller than cumulus humilis.
 It also may exhibit small protuberances from the top and may show the cauliflower form characteristic of cumulus clouds.

-Cumulus mediocris clouds do not generally produce precipitation of more than very light intensity, but can further advance into clouds such as Cumulus congestus or Cumulonimbus, which do produce precipitation and severe storms.
+Cumulus mediocris clouds do not generally produce precipitation of more than very light intensity, but can further develop into clouds such as cumulus congestus or cumulonimbus, which do produce precipitation and severe storms.

 Cumulus mediocris is also classified as a low cloud and is coded C_{L}2 by the World Meteorological Organization.

 Description

 Illustration of the formation of a cumulus cloud.

 Cumulus mediocris is brilliantly white when sunlit, and is dark underneath.
 A single pattern-based variety, Cumulus radiatus, is sometimes seen when the individual clouds are arranged into parallel rows.
 The resulting formations are known as "cloud streets" and are aligned approximately parallel to the wind.

 Cumulus mediocris may have precipitation-based features like virga, and may form Cumulus praecipitato clouds.
 The pannus supplementary feature is sometimes seen with precipitating Cumulus mediocris, but in this case the C_{L}7 reporting code normally used with to identify pannus is usually superseded by C_{L}2 due to the additional presence of significant vertical development.
 Pileus (cap cloud), velum (apron), arcus (roll or shelf cloud) and tuba (vertical column) features are also occasionally seen with Cumulus mediocris.
 Cumulus mediocris may form as a result of a partial transformation of altocumulus or stratocumulus.
 This genus and species type may also be the result of a complete transformation of stratocumulus or stratus.